 WHO SHOULD ATTEND?

 The program is designed for analysts in corporate or BU strategy roles, team members in business development positions, or senior functional heads.
 Business unit heads or other senior executive roles who wish for a refresher on strategy will equally benefit from how the course is constructed.
 All participants are assumed to have strategic responsibilities within their role or be soon moving into a related role, though no explicit strategic background is required.

 PROGRAM DATES AND LOGISTICS

-Dates: Program runs from September 30 to October 3 2019.
+Dates: Program runs from 5 - 8 October 2020.
 Program kicks off at 10.00 on Day one and wraps up by 16:00 on day four.
 There will be a program dinner on the Monday evening and program drinks every evening from 17:30 to 18:30.